codeoutin/ntpt_docker_compose/README.md

 # NTPT Docker Compose

 This is a Docker Compose file, which setup a Prototype Environment for developers.
-Its part of NTPT and my Bachelor Thesis.
-You probably also want to use
+Its part of NTPT, so you probably also want to use
 * [https://github.com/stegerpa/ntpt_frontend_react](NTPT Frontend)
 * [https://github.com/stegerpa/ntpt_camunda_server](NTPT Backend (Server))